 What does BidRx® mean?
 What is an Rx?
 BidRx® combines "bids" or "auctions" with prescriptions (Rx is an abbreviation for prescription).
-BidRx® provides a free, electronic marketplace for instantly obtaining information and competition on drugs, services, incentives, coupons, discounts, and prices from pharmaceutical manufacturers – and getting competitive bids on prescriptions and services from pharmacies.
-BidRx® includes neighborhood pharmacies plus mail order or Internet pharmacies, specialty pharmacies, and others.
+BidRx® provides an electronic marketplace for instantly obtaining information and competition on drugs, services, incentives, coupons, discounts, and prices from pharmaceutical manufacturers – and getting competitive bids on prescriptions and services from pharmacies.
+BidRx® includes neighborhood (retail) pharmacies plus mail order pharmacies, specialty pharmacies, and others.
 The BidRx® secure Internet website links customers with information they need to make more informed choices and creates competition among providers (pharmacies) so better prices and services are available.
 BidRx® is an open, competitive, and transparent marketplace for prescription drugs.

 BidRx® is a proprietary, web-based, confidential system that brings consumers, manufacturers, and pharmacies together in an open, competitive marketplace for prescription drugs.
 By using BidRx®, consumers and their prescribers learn about other drugs that are similar to the prescribed drug and get instant bids from pharmacies that compete for the privilege of filling prescriptions.
 Customers see the bids from all bidding pharmacies and choose the pharmacy they prefer, with the services they need and the price that is satisfactory.
 Through the BidRx® marketplace, consumers get information on prescription options and prices so they can be better consumers.
 Simply stated, BidRx® is a competitive, electronic marketplace (CEM™) for prescriptions (Rxs).